thepinak503/echomind/README.md

 This tool uses the chat API at `https://ch.at/v1/chat/completions`.
 It sends a JSON payload with the input as a user message and prints the assistant's response.

-## Building for Other Platforms

-### Windows

-To build for Windows on Linux:

-1. Install mingw-w64: `sudo pacman -S mingw-w64-gcc` (Arch) or equivalent.
-2. Run: `cargo build --target x86_64-pc-windows-gnu --release`
-3. The binary will be at `target/x86_64-pc-windows-gnu/release/echomind.exe`

-### macOS

-Cross-compiling to macOS from Linux requires osxcross.
-It's complex; consider using CI/CD like GitHub Actions for releases.

 ## Dependencies

 - reqwest for HTTP requests